Panel rejects psychedelic drug MDMA as a PTSD treatment in possible setback for advocates

 Panelists also noted the difficulty of knowing how much of patients’ improvement came from MDMA versus simply undergoing the extensive therapy, which totaled more than 80 hours for many patients.
 Results were further marred by other complicating factors, including a large number of patients who had previously used MDMA or other psychedelics drugs recreationally.

-Nearly three dozen public speakers addressed the panel, including veterans who said they benefitted from MDMA therapy, medical professionals who advised against its use and journalists and independent researchers who reiterated the allegations of misconduct in the trials.
+Nearly three dozen public speakers addressed the panel during a comment period, including veterans who said they benefitted from MDMA therapy, medical professionals who advised against its use and journalists and independent researchers who detailed the allegations of misconduct in the trials.

 The meeting concluded with several experts encouraging Lykos and the FDA to continue studying psychedelics for PTSD, citing the field’s potential to help patients.